ninadhw/Trippy-Shape-Drawing/README.md

-*2 gears; one slidong link on a slot and a point on the smaller gear.
-Shape drawn on the larger gear *3 gears; one slidong link on a moving slot and a point on the smaller gear. shape drawing on the middle gear *4 gears is yet to be started
+*2 gears; one sliding link on a slot and a point on the smaller gear.
+Shape drawn on the larger gear *3 gears; one sliding link on a moving slot and a point on the smaller gear. shape drawing on the middle gear *4 gears is yet to be started
+*added a file that plots simple geocentric orbits of planets, based on their time of revolution and orbit radius in AU.